kevin-briand/kick-waiting-list/README.md

 ![preview](src/renderer/img/logo-no-background.svg)

+**Replaced by https://willowstream.fr, this project is no longer maintained.**

 Kick waiting list is an application that allow viewers to join a waiting list to play with the streamer.
 This application was originally created for the streamer [Ory_Gami](https://kick.com/ory-gami), If you like this application follow her.